sgago/thestudyguide/algorithms/algorithms.md

 Broadly speaking, from my personal practice, I prefer looping.
 Why?
 - After solving n-million DFS problems with recursion I always end up with a public and private function.
 The private function that actually does the DFS has an issue with tons of telescoping parameters and it's unclear which of these are inputs and outputs.
 Invariably, I want to change the order, add a complex type, or simply get confused about which parameters are for what.
 Eventually, you just decide to slap all the parameters into a state struct because it's easier to modify and use.
 No need to worry about the order struct fields appear in!
-- After solving n-million DP problems, the recurrence relation, the formula that gets you to dp[next] from dp[previous states], is hard to spot yet critical to figure out.
+- After solving n-million DP problems, the recurrence relation, the formula that gets you to `dp[next]` from `dp[previous]`, is hard to spot yet critical to figure out.
 Let me put this another way with bold text because it's important. **You 100% need to develop the recurrence relation formula for getting from a previous state to the next state.
 You need to do this in a reasonable amount of time.
 If you have the recurrence relation, you have almost everything you need.
 If you don't have the recurrence relation, you have nothing.
 If you don't have the recurrence relation, don't bother starting to code anything.
 This is all or nothing development - you either have the whole thing or you don't.** Again, you will 100% absolutely need to type out the the entire dp memo as it loops via comments, starting with the initial conditions.
 And solving one or two subproblems is just not enough to see the solution in its entirety.
 You need to type out like 5 to 10 iterations and learn how to solve problems that overlap.
 If you don't type it out, the recurrence relation will be hard to see.

 Again, top-down looping feels like it lends itself to iterative problem solving.
 It feels consistent even though it might not always be faster than DP.
 With DP, you're going to get a unique recurrence relation and memo every time.
 1. Read the problem, determine WTF is going on.